EPprivate/private_repo/README.md

 Additional information about inspections severity levels can be found in the [Change inspection severity](https://www.jetbrains.com/help/idea/configuring-inspection-severities.html) section.

 To locate a specific mistake in the editor, double-click the desired problem.
 Alternatively,

+For information on how to fix mistakes, see the [Resolving errors](#resolving-errors) section.

 ## Resolving errors